evandisoft/RedOnion/ScriptingReadme.md

 ## Autorun
 Both languages can make use of [Autorun](RedOnion.KSP/API/Autorun.md) to automatically load a list of scripts every time the engine gets reset.
 Which happens when you click the `Reset Engine` button, and whenever you switch to a different game scene.

-You will be able to use a features of the [API](RedOnion.KSP/API/Globals.md), to get the name of the current scene.
-Right now `app` is a WIP.
+You can access `ksp.HighLogic.LoadedScene` to get the enum of the current scene and compare it with any of the scenes in `ksp.GameScenes`.
+So for the editor, you can check `ksp.HighLogic.LoadedScene==ksp.GameScenes.EDITOR`.

+For `FLIGHT` you can check `ksp.HighLogic.LoadedScene==ksp.GameScenes.FLIGHT`.

 This will allow you to make your autorun scripts do different things depending on which scene you are in.